pen icon

 About Consultations

-Consultation Surveys are a common way that organisations gather people’s views.
-Consultation surveys are a set of questions about a topic of interest.
-There is usually some information on the topic given before the questions are asked, and sometimes there is an additional document, or set of documents, that you can read before you answer the questions.
+Consultation and engagement activities are a common way that organisations gather people’s views.
+This can include surveys with a set of questions about a topic of interest.
+Information is given about the topic before the questions are asked.
+Sometimes there are additional documents that you can read before answering the questions.

-Sometimes consultations include engagement events too.
-These are public events where people can come to talk in-person about the topic and their views.
-You are welcome to attend these – just make sure you talk to a parent or carer about attending to make sure you are safe.
+Sometimes consultation and engagement events are included too.
+These are public events where people can talk in-person about the topic and their views.
+You are welcome to attend these – just make sure you talk to a parent or carer about attending to make sure you’re safe to go.

 Your Voice Bucks

-Buckinghamshire Council always has consultation surveys open to be answered.
+Buckinghamshire Council always has consultation and engagement activities open.

-These surveys are hosted on a website called Your Voice Bucks.
+These are hosted on a website called Your Voice Bucks.

 Go to the Your Voice Bucks website